 In mental health, it’s not that we lack effective treatments, it’s that certain treatments will only work for certain people.
 Without tools that can tell us what treatment is right for what person, mental health practitioners are forced to prescribe a first-line treatment and adopt a wait-and-see approach.
 Patients who do not benefit after several weeks of treatment are moved to a second-line treatment and clinicians must wait and see again.
 The associated individual and societal burden is enormous.

-This research requires participation from thousands of patients who are just about to switch antidepressant or start one for the first time.
-To collect a sample of this size, it would normally take years using a traditional in-person research methodology – but its clear that the mental health community at large simply cannot wait.
-To address this, we have developed an innovative internet-based methodology that allows people to complete participation from the comfort of their own homes from any part of the world.
+To achieve this, we aim to follow thousands of patients who are just about to switch to a new antidepressant or start one for the first time.
+We have developed an innovative internet-based methodology that allows people to complete participation from the comfort of their own homes, from any part of the world.

 Why are we asking for support from GPs?

 Recruiting a sufficiently large sample of eligible individuals is a major challenge for this form of research.
 It certainly helps that our internet-based methodology facilitates worldwide participation (and 100s of millions worldwide are prescribed antidepressants each year).

 But, it is still very challenging to reach individuals within the narrow time period for which they are eligible to commence participation (i.e. between receiving a prescription and starting to take the antidepressant +/- a few days).

 For this reason, we need GPs from all over the world to join the effort by sharing these flyers with patients you prescribe antidepressants to (for the first time or when switching to a new one).

 If you are willing to oblige to this request, please provide your name and the postal address of your GP practice below so that we can send the flyers to you.